mhorlbeck/ScreenProcessing/README.md

 (ScreenProcessing no longer uses Bowtie to align sequencing reads; if you want to use or fork from this functionality use an earlier version of the program)

 ### Installation (In Progress)
 * A requirements.txt file has been added, as there may be issues with some current packages.
 This may not be the most recent functional version - testing is in progress.
+This file should be used to create a virtual environment.

 # ScreenProcessing Demo
 A PDF slideshow with a step-by-step tutorial of screen analysis using the data files included in the Demo folder can found here: [ScreenProcessing Demo](ScreenProcessing_tutorial.pdf)